 Board of Directors

-Director, Knowledge Lab; Associate Professor, Sociology, University of Chicago; Fellow, Computation Institute
+Director, Knowledge Lab; Professor, Sociology, University of Chicago; Faculty Director, Masters Program in Computational Social Sciences; External Professor, Santa Fe Institute

 Assistant Professor, Sociology, UCLA

 I was originally trained as a statistical physicist.
 Like many physicists, I was drawn to the study of complex systems because it licensed me (after a fashion) to work on all sorts of systems that physicists aren’t “supposed” to—complex networks, evolutionary dynamics, etc. As a graduate student (in physics), I took a spectacular seminar on classical social theory (Marx, Weber, Durkheim, Parsons, Merton, Elias, etc.).

 Professor, Chemical and Biological Engineering Professor, Medicine; HHMI Early Career Scientist, Northwestern University

 Professor Amaral, a native of Portugal, conducts and directs research that provides insight into the emergence, evolution, and stability of complex social and biological systems.
 His research aims to address some of the most pressing challenges facing human societies and the world’s ecosystems, including the mitigation of errors in healthcare settings, the characterization of the conditions fostering innovation and creativity, or the growth limits imposed by sustainability.

 I am a professor of Statistics and Computer Science at Columbia University.
 I am also a member of the Institute for Data Sciences and Engineering.
 I work in the fields of machine learning and Bayesian statistics.